Welcome to the Outdoor Lab!

 The application for the Outdoor Lab Summer Camp is the same form used to apply for any of the APS Summer School programs.
 There is a separate form for the Elementary and Secondary (Middle School) sessions.
-These may be found in the Summer School catalog (distributed at the Elementary School Parent-Teacher Conferences) or through the Summer School web page (starting in late February).
+These may be found in the Summer School catalog or through the Summer School web site.
 Links to both application forms are found below:

 Applications may be submitted to the Main Office at your child’s school or sent directly to the Science Office.